Need a notary? Visit WeScribe →

 Understanding DOT Post-Accident Testing

 DOT post-accident testing is a requirement for drivers involved in certain types of accidents.
 It involves drug and alcohol testing to determine if substances played a role in the incident.
-This testing is part of a broader effort to enhance safety on the roads and ensure compliance with DOT regulations.
+This testing is part of a broader effort that also includes reasonable suspicion drug and alcohol testing when behavior-based concerns arise.

 When Is Post-Accident Testing Required?